fuglaro/filet-cloud/README.md

 * 🔐 Be in full control of your own private data.
 * 💾 Maintains file-system ownership integrity consistent with local access, and stores all data in files on the underlying filesystem for superior data longevity.
 * 🖼 Embed images and thumbnails in markdown documents using relative paths.
-* 🔗 Link to files other documents in markdown documents using relative paths.
+* 🔗 Link to other content from markdown documents using relative paths.
 * 🌓 Dark and light modes.
 * ⌨ Fast keyboard navigation.
 * 🖥 Terminal access to the storage host.